-Travel of a Member of the Commission for the sole purpose of the campaign cannot be considered as mission and cannot be reimbursed by the Commission.
-The related cost does not need to be published under Article 6(2) of the Code of Conduct.
+Travel of a Member of the Commission in relation to a participation in a campaign activity, including in particular public campaign events or other dedicated public appearances as a candidate cannot be considered as a mission and cannot be reimbursed by the Commission.
+The related costs do not need to be published under Article 6(2) of the Code of Conduct.